- Last Updated: Monday, 24 February 2020 19:54

-The Olga E Harding New NZ Playwriting Award for new scripts is named after one of the founding members of New Zealand Theatre Federation who for many years was actively involved with the British Drama League – BDL and who, after the formation of NZTF became one of its Presidents.
+The Olga E Harding Playwriting Award; New NZ play is named after one of the founding members of New Zealand Theatre Federation (now Theatre New Zealand) who for many years was actively involved with the British Drama League – BDL and who, after the formation of NZTF, became one of its Presidents.

-The benefits of entering are, therefore, two fold.
-The script is assessed in order to allow the playwright positive feedback on their writing, which will assist with any future writing and they also get to see a live production of their script on stage.
+All playwrights are urged to enter The Olga E Harding Playwriting Award; New NZ as the benefits are twofold.
+The script is assessed in order to allow for the playwrights to receive positive feedback on their writing, which will assist with any future writing and they also get to see a live production of their script on stage.

 ADAM NZ PLAY AWARD

 Playmarket presents this award annually.
 Take this opportunity to have your play read by a panel of industry professionals.

 Prizes may include the following categories: Best Play, Best Play by a Māori Playwright, Best Play by a Pasifika Playwright, Best Play by a Woman Playwright.

 Theatre New Zealand encourages playwrights entering the Olga E. Harding New NZ Playwriting Award to also enter the Adam NZ Play Award.